Why Connect Telegram to AI?

 It should output your API ID.
 If you see an error - repeat the save command.

 On Windows, use environment variables in PowerShell or an .env file with restricted access.
-Full Windows instructions are in the skill documentation (references/windows-setup.md).
+Full Windows instructions are in the skill documentation.

-Step 4: Registering the MCP Server (~2 min)
+Step 4: Register the MCP Server (~2 min)

 # Register the MCP server claude mcp add telegram-mcp -s user -- ~/.local/bin/telegram-mcp-docker # Verify the server was added claude mcp list